You have found some masses or lumps on your dog. Before you panic, you need to consult with your veterinarian.

 Dogs get cancer at about the same rate as humans.
 But cats tend to get fewer cancers.
-While about 50% of the tumors found on the skin are malignant (not cancer-related), they can be cured by surgical removal as long as there has been no spread to the rest of the body (metastasis).
+Between 20% to 40% of the tumors found on the skin are malignant (cancerous).
+Often they can be cured by surgical removal as long as there has been no spread (metastasis).

 When discussing masses or tumors with your veterinarian, it is helpful to understand what each term means so that communication is clear and understandable.

 Mass or Tumor: Generally, when the term mass, tumor, or lumps or bumps are used, it is often describing the actual physical appearance or swelling under the skin.
 Sometimes it's in reference to a change in skin color or texture, like a mole-like marking.

 Neoplasia: This term generally instills fear in people’s minds because they automatically think of cancer.
 So, let’s clear up a few more things.
 Neoplasia simply means that there is an uncontrolled and abnormal growth of cells or tissue.
 A neoplasm (the tumor) can be benign or malignant.

 Benign neoplasia: These tumors are not cancerous or harmful.
 It tends to grow slowly and does not spread throughout the body.

 Malignant neoplasia: These tumors are cancerous and can cause harm.
 They tend to be unpredictable and can spread to other parts of the body.
 When they spread on the body, they can invade and destroy those tissues they spread to.
 This is referred to as metastasis.

 Metastasis: This is the spread of the tumor to other parts of the skin but also to organs such as the lungs, liver, etc. This process is not good and leads to disease.